zaxos/tomcat-ansible-role/README.md

   * If set to "True", webapps subdirectory is owned by tomcat with group tomcat.
   * If set to "False", webapps subdirectory is owned by root with group tomcat.
 - `tomcat_permissions_ensure_on_every_run`: True
 If set to "True", file permissions are ensured on every playbook run.
-Default is "True".
+If set to "False", file permissions are set only when tomcat is installed (on first playbook run).

 Tomcat ports:
 - `tomcat_port_connector`: 8080